muhammetselimfe/avalanche-docs/README.md

 ## Avalanche

 [Avalanche](https://avax.network) birlikte çalışabilir, oldukça ölçeklenebilir tek bir ekosistemde [merkezi olmayan uygulamaları](https://support.avalabs.org/en/articles/4587146-what-is-a-decentralized-application-dapp) ve kurumsal [blokzincirleri](http://support.avalabs.org/en/articles/4064677-what-is-a-blockchain) oluşturmak için açık kaynaklı bir platformdur.
 Avalanche, saniyede 4.500'den fazla işlemi gerçekleştiren ve işlemleri anında onaylayan ilk akıllı sözleşme platformudur.
-Ethereum developers can quickly build on Avalanche as Solidity works out-of-the-box.
+Ethereum geliştiricileri can quickly build on Avalanche as Solidity works out-of-the-box.

 A key difference between Avalanche and other decentralized networks is the consensus protocol.
 Over time, people have come to a false understanding that blockchains have to be slow and not scalable.
 The Avalanche protocol employs a novel approach to consensus to achieve its strong safety guarantees, quick finality, and high-throughput, without compromising decentralization.